odu-cs625-datavis/github-classroom-for-students/README.md

 ### Obtaining and pulling a shared repository

-Your classroom may have a repository where everyone in the class has access to it, such as a class materials repository (if you're in my class, we will have this).
+Your classroom may have a repository where everyone in the class has access to it, such as a class materials repository.
 This repository will probably be updated throughout the class, and it will be useful to constantly have the most updated materials on your local computer.
 You can do this by first cloning the repository, and then pulling in changes.
 Here are the steps.

 1. Clone the repository via command line.
 Read through step 1 in the previous section if you want a refresher about navigating with the command line.
 Remember, Mac users should use Terminal, and Windows users should use Git Bash.
 Go into your class directory--in step 1, this would be the advanced-biostatistics-lab-fall-2017 directory.